-There were two phone calls and eight WeChat messages through the worker hotline during the year These related to workers wanting reassurance that they had received all relevant entitlements in terms of pay, holiday and social insurance.
+There were eight phone calls and nine WeChat messages through the worker hotline during the year.
+The calls related to workers wanting reassurance that they had received all relevant entitlements in terms of pay, holiday and social insurance.
 In every case, the worker queries were investigated and followed up to the workers' satisfaction.